Bob Weinstein: Career

-Miramax Films continued to grow its library of films and directors until, in 1993, Disney offered Harvey and Bob $80 million for ownership of Miramax Films.
+Miramax Films continued to grow its library of films and directors until 1993 when Disney offered Harvey and Bob $80 million for ownership of Miramax Films.
 Agreeing to the deal that would cement their Hollywood clout and ensure that they would remain at the head of their company, Miramax Films followed the next year with their first blockbuster, Quentin Tarantino's Pulp Fiction.

-1996 brought Miramax Films' first Academy Award for Best Picture with the victory of The English Patient.
+1996 brought Miramax Films's first Academy Award for Best Picture with the victory of The English Patient.
 This would start a string of critical successes that would include Good Will Hunting and Shakespeare in Love.

 On March 29, 2005, it was announced that the Weinstein brothers would leave Miramax Films on September 30 and would form their own production company, The Weinstein Company (TWC).
 Five years later, in 2010, Disney sold Miramax Films to private equity firm Filmyard Holdings (a joint venture between Colony Capital, Tutor-Saliba Corporation and Qatar Investment Authority).
 Filmyard in turn sold it to Qatari entity beIN Media Group in 2016, who later sold a 49% stake to ViacomCBS (now known as Paramount Skydance).

 On December 4, 2017, Bob Weinstein filed a trademark application for Watch This Entertainment.
-Almost two years later, Weinstein announced his new production company to the world, with a focus on "family films, comedies and upscale adult thrillers", and a first project of an animated feature titled Endangered, with Téa Leoni serving as co-producer and voicing a lead character.
+Almost two years later, on October 12, 2019, Weinstein announced his new production company to the world, with a focus on "family films, comedies and upscale adult thrillers", and a first project of an animated feature titled Endangered, with Téa Leoni serving as co-producer and voicing a lead character.
+No news has been heard since that announcement, however.

 Personal life

 Weinstein has been married and divorced twice.
 He married Anne Clayton, a former book editor, in 2000.
 They lived in a large apartment in The Beresford at 7 West 81st Street on the Upper West Side.
 Clayton filed for divorce in April 2012, and sought a protective order because she feared "bodily harm".
 Weinstein issued a statement from Washington-based interventionist Don Sloane, denying that Weinstein was a danger to his wife, and alleging that she was reacting to a family intervention conducted to address her alcoholism.
-Her lawyers denied that she suffered from any addiction and said that Sloane was her husband's "paid agent" and that the two had never met.
+Clayton's lawyers denied that she suffered from any addiction and said that Sloane was her husband's "paid agent" and that the two had never met.